Bayesian Supervised Learning with Heteroskedasticity in StochTree

 This vignette demonstrates how to use the bart()

-function for Bayesian supervised learning (Chipman, George, and McCulloch (2010)), with an
+function for Bayesian supervised learning (Chipman, George, and McCulloch (2010)) and

 package.